We all deserve a break from the hustle and bustle every now and then, but we can’t always afford to jet off to Ibiza or the south of France.

 Come rain or come shine, if you go to Cambridge it’s generally recommended that you go punting down the River Cam.
 It’s one of those “when in Rome” things.
 But there’s plenty else to do, too.
 Wander about, hire a bike, admire the beauty of the cobbled streets and the lovely green parks.
 There’s also tonnes of history, and plenty of classic English pubs (including the Eagle, which—fun fact—was once frequented by the blokes who discovered DNA).

 4. Admire the stunning countryside scenery in The Cotswolds

 The Cotswolds is a great place to visit if you’re after a quintessentially British countryside scene and a bit of a ramble.
 Everywhere you look is absolutely beautiful, particularly cutesy villages such as Castle Combe.
 Hop on a train from Paddington to Moreton-in-Marsh and you’ll feel the stress of London life rise off your shoulders as you step into the fresh countryside air.

 5. Enjoy a stunning coastal walk in Eastbourne

 Get yourself to Victoria, jump on a train to Eastbourne, and venture out to Beachy Head.
 Take a stroll along the chalky cliffs and admire the stunning views of the lighthouse and out across the sea.
-You might recognise the setting from a few films, such as Chitty Chitty Bang Bang or James Bond.
-The area is surrounded by some amazing coastal walks, and some proper English pubs.
+You might recognise the setting from a few films, including Chitty Chitty Bang Bang or James Bond.
+The area is surrounded by some amazing coastal walks, and some proper olde English pubs.
 Oh and *apparently* it’s the sunniest place in the UK, so we’re sold.